AdultAtlas/MaelstromCharacters/README.md

 An open source, lightweight Character Platform for Minecraft, inspired by Lord of the Craft.
 Work in progress, anything in the Master branch will compile and run (although it might not have any features).
 Use Experimental branch at your own risk.

 ## Changelog
+1.9/22/2017
+	1. added Utilities file (will be useful when I make everything configurable)
+	1. added Character creation prompt
+	1. modified the PlayerCharacter class to include a method to turn all its data into csv format
 1. 9/21/2017
 	1. added new save HashMap
 	1. added save feature